Paula Patton Blames Robin Thicke For Son Julian’s Recent Behavior Issues

-There is something wrong with Paula Patton and Robin Thicke’s son according to his mother and she wants to get to the bottom of it.
+There is something wrong with Paula Patton and Robin Thicke’s son, according to his mother, and she wants to get to the bottom of it.
 As Paula and Robin launch into a pretty contentious custody battle, Paula argues that she isn’t interested in battling over who gets to see their son and when.
 Instead, the Warcraft actress insists that she really just wants to find out what is wrong with her son, who has reportedly been acting out in alarming ways.

 Earlier this week, Paula Patton filed paperwork asking for sole custody of Julian.
 The move came at the same time that she filed a temporary protective order that forces Robin Thicke to stay away from her and restricts visits with Julian to scheduled and supervised visitation.
-Patton cited Thicke’s reported history of infidelity, domestic violence and drug use as reasons to keep Robin away from herself and her son.
-A judge agreed and signed off on the order even though Thicke has responded and said that Patton is making salacious claims against him in order to win the custody dispute over their son.
+Patton cited Thicke’s reported history of infidelity, domestic violence, and drug use as reasons to keep Robin away from she and her son.
+A judge agreed and signed off on the order, even though Thicke has responded and said that Patton is making salacious claims against him in order to win the custody dispute over their son.

 This isn’t good for him@robinthicke @PaulaPattonXO #Custody #Banned #Alreadyhttps://t.co/7GORwGjIxj